tarwn/lessthandot-hugo/blogs/content/posts/2010-08-12-think-carefully-which-sql-server-you-wan.md

 &#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;

-In this short blog post I&#8217;d like to emphasize the importance of a decision which SQL Server version to install &#8211; 32 bit or 64 bit in 64 bit OS.
-If you install 64 bit version of SQL Server, be aware, that you may not be able to utilize data from many non SQL sources, that don&#8217;t have OleDB or ODBC driver in 64 bit version.
+In this short blog post I'd like to emphasize the importance of a decision which SQL Server version to install &#8211; 32 bit or 64 bit in 64 bit OS.
+If you install 64 bit version of SQL Server, be aware, that you may not be able to utilize data from many non SQL sources, that don't have OleDB or ODBC driver in 64 bit version.

-Say, you&#8217;ll get the following error attempting to invoke Import/Export wizard for VFPOleDB:
+Say, you'll get the following error attempting to invoke Import/Export wizard for VFPOleDB:

 TITLE: SQL Server Import and Export Wizard